Death of the Author by Nnedi Okorafor

 She wrote about rusted robots. (p.27)

-It's in this context that the other story of Death of the Author begins, with the novel Zelu writes subtly contrasting with its counterpart in a way that can at first be easy to miss.
-While Zelu's story opens as she takes her own experiences of rejection and despair, and transmutes these experiences into a form of personal escape, the narrative Zelu finds escape within begins as Ankara explains to the reader how, despite the obvious fact that human civilization has died off, she is nevertheless still confident that there is a future not only for herself, but the Earth too.
+Of course it's also in this context that the other story of Death of the Author begins, with the novel Zelu writes subtly contrasting with its counterpart in a way that can at first be easy to miss.
+While Zelu's story opens as she takes her own experiences of rejection and despair, the narrative Zelu finds escape within begins as Ankara explains to the reader how, despite the obvious fact that human civilization has died off, she is nevertheless still confident that there is a future not only for herself, but the Earth too.
+In first-person narration that almost seems to represent Ankara speaking directly to Zelu, the text which Zelu herself is actively writing as she sits alone in her hotel room reads:

 The Earth had already seen so much.
 Histories.
 Rises.
 Falls.
 Remembrances.
 Plants, dirt, trees, genetic modification, splices.
 Vibrant colors, natural fabrics.
 Oil and plastic.
 Consumption, battles, burning, smoke, exhaust.
 Flowers blooming, then wilting.